Want to take a quick escape from the French capital and explore other places? Then check out these best weekend trips from Paris by train.

 Commonly known for the famous Dijon Mustard, this capital of the Burgundy region in France (now known as Cote-d’Or en Bourgogne-Franche-Comte) is one of the best weekend trips from Paris and also one of the most beautiful cities in France.

-Beyond the Dijon mustard, the city is an architectural and history-rich hub full of cultural activities to do.
+Beyond the Dijon mustard, the city is an architectural and history-rich hub full of cultural activities.
 No wonder its historic old town was enlisted as a UNESCO site.

 Its location between Paris and Lyon makes it a perfect stop for a weekend to discover what this region offers.

-Surrounded by lakes, rivers, and canals, Dijon is a beautiful city to unwind from while enjoying all the food and history it offers.
+Surrounded by lakes, rivers, and canals, Dijon is a beautiful city to unwind in while enjoying all the food and history it offers.

 Some of the things not to miss out on while in the city include; visiting Les Halles market which is one of France’s largest markets, visiting the famous churches, Notre Dame and Eglise St Michel, following the trail of the Owl (the owl is the symbol of Dijon) and it wouldn’t be a complete visit to Dijon if you don’t learn about Mustard from the Museum of Burgundian Life.